nicolaischneider/cmdmgr/README.md

 - [x] get rid of list file and access everything through G and L files and separate in print
 - [x] import existing commands from zshrc file
 - [x] Option to cd into (optionally empty) global folder
+- [x] Option to pull/push latest changes from global folder